LandRegistry/common-dev-env/README.md

 * Ensure that you give Docker enough CPU and memory to run all your apps.
 * The `run.sh destroy` command should be a last resort, as you will have to rebuild all images from scratch.
 Try the `fullreset` alias as that will just remove your app containers and recreate them.
 They are most likely to be the source of any corruption.
 Remember to alter `.commodities.yml` and `.custom_provision.yml` if you need to, and `run.sh reload`.
+* A memory limit of 384mb is set for intermediate containers during the image build process - but only if using Docker Compose V1 and you have Buildkit disabled in advanced Docker settings.

 ### Useful commands